Radarsat-2: Mission

 The end of the spacecraft and ground segment commissioning period was declared on April 27, 2008, after which routine commercial operation started.

 It has the same orbit (798 km altitude Sun-synchronous orbit with 6 p.m. ascending node and 6 a.m. descending node).
 Some of the orbit characteristics are 24 days repeat cycle (=343 orbits), 14.29 orbits per day, each orbit being 100.75 minutes duration.
-It is filling a wide variety of application, including sea ice mapping and ship routing, iceberg detection, agricultural crop monitoring, marine surveillance for ship and pollution detection, terrestrial defence surveillance and target identification, geological mapping, mine monitoring, land use mapping, wetlands mapping, topographic mapping.
+It is fulfilling a wide variety of application, including sea ice mapping and ship routing, iceberg detection, agricultural crop monitoring, marine surveillance for ship and pollution detection, terrestrial defence surveillance and target identification, geological mapping, mine monitoring, land use mapping, wetlands mapping, and topographic mapping.

-On 4 July 2009, Canada's Department of National Defence announced their intention to increase RADARSAT-2 usage for surveillance of Canada's coastlines and the Arctic.
-To carry out this new project, the satellite's owner MDA was awarded $25-million contract to carry out upgrades (called project Polar Epsilon) to enhance the satellites capabilities to detect surface ships.
-The upgrades consisted of creating new beam mode (OSVN and DVWF) that target improvements in maritime vessels detection over a broad area, as well as upgrading the RADARSAT-2 ground segment to improve conflict resolution with other government users.
-Two new ground stations for the data reception have been built, one on the east coast at Masstown, N.S., and the other at Aldergrove, B.C. (west coast).
+On 4 July 2009, Canada's Department of National Defence announced its intention to increase RADARSAT-2 usage for surveillance of Canada's coastlines and the Arctic.
+To carry out this new project, the satellite's owner MDA was awarded a $25-million contract to carry out upgrades (called project Polar Epsilon) to enhance the satellite's capabilities to detect surface ships.
+The upgrades consisted of creating new beam modes (OSVN and DVWF) that target improvements in maritime vessel detection over a broad area, as well as upgrading the RADARSAT-2 ground segment to improve conflict resolution with other government users.
+Two new ground stations for data reception have been built, one on the east coast at Masstown, N.S., and the other at Aldergrove, B.C. (west coast).
 These two new stations are mainly used for the Polar Epsilon project.

-By mid-August 2015, the addition of the Canada Centre for Mapping and Earth Observation (CCMEO, formerly CCRS) X Band receiving station in Inuvik has significantly increased RADARSAT-2 downlink capacity in Canada.
+By mid-August 2015, the addition of the Canada Centre for Mapping and Earth Observation (CCMEO, formerly CCRS) X Band receiving station in Inuvik significantly increased RADARSAT-2's downlink capacity in Canada.

-The network of ground receiving station continues to expand with 19 partners organization using 53 antennas at various reception sites (as of Jun 2020).
+The network of ground receiving stations continues to expand with 19 partner organizations using 53 antennas at various reception sites (as of June 2020).

-As of 2025, RADARSAT-2 has been in service more than 17 years.
+As of 2025, RADARSAT-2 has been in service for more than 17 years.
 Numerous enhancements have been added to the original capabilities both on the ground and on the space segments.
-The operational performance is well within the specification with an acquisition success rate above 97% (Acquisition successfully executed Vs Acquisition loaded on the Spacecraft for execution) and a percentage of availability of 99.95% (hours of outage Vs total hours in a year).
+The operational performance is well within the specification with an acquisition success rate above 97% (Acquisition successfully executed vs Acquisition loaded on the Spacecraft for execution) and a percentage of availability of 99.95% (hours of outage vs total hours in a year).
 The usage of SAR data have been steadily growing from an average of 3.5 minutes per orbit in 2008 to an average of 11.57 minutes per orbit in 2019.

-On July 15, 2020, MDA has provided the full extend of the original Government of Canada data allocation in exchange for the government's financial contribution to the building of the satellite.
+On July 15, 2020, MDA provided the full extent of the original Government of Canada data allocation in exchange for the government's financial contribution to the building of the satellite.
 The Government of Canada remains an important user of RADARSAT-2 data.